neoeahit/mediumish-theme-jekyll/_posts/2021-01-03-pm-weekly_one.md

 ### Upcoming Talks and conferences on Product Management happening this week.

-This section is to provide a list of all talks on PM happening this week.
+This section provides a list of all talks on PM happening this week.

-**This is not a sponsorship post but only intended to provide a common place to see what's happening in this space in the coming week.**
+**Please note: This is not a sponsored post but only intended to provide a common place to see what's happening in the coming week.**

 RSVP to the individual links to attend.